 27 March 2015

-This bill would require the government to research whether there should be an annual levy on tobacco manufacturers based on their sales.
-Any money raised would fund tobacco-control efforts, with the aim of stopping young people from starting to smoke and helping current smokers quit, along with related measures.
+This bill would require the government to research whether introducing an annual levy on tobacco manufacturers based on their sales would be beneficial.
+If adopted, the levy would fund tobacco-control measures, deter young people from starting to smoke, and help existing smokers quit.

 Generated 21 February 2026